CaitlynCarney/video_game_sales/README.md

 | Random Forest |  0.4486  | 0.4412 | 0.432 |

 - Why did I choose this model?
-    - In the train accuracy it was the best.
-It did turn out going down when in test than the others but still beat the baseline.
+    - In the accuracy was the best in the testing.

 ## Testing the Model

 - Model Testing Results
-     - 0.4133
+     - 0.0.4339

 ***